THE DIFFERENCE ONE LIFE CAN MAKE – MUHAMMAD YUNUS; “THE VISION OF A WORLD WITHOUT POVERTY”

 In his own words, “So I started trying to find out how people lived in the village next door to the university campus.
 I wanted to delay or stop the death, even for one single person.”
 He came in contact with a woman who specialized in making bamboo stools.
 The woman revealed that she made only two U.S pennies which were highly meager to her hard work and skill.
 The woman disclosed to him that since she did not have adequate capital to purchase the bamboo for the stools, the trader imposed a condition that she had to sell the stools to him at a price that he decided.
 Twenty to twenty-five cents was the cost of the bamboo.

-A vision to help the poor people evolved in his mind and he decided to approach the manager of the bank branch which was located in the university campus to suggest to him that he lend money to the poor people he had met in the village.
+A vision to help the poor people evolved in his mind and he decided to approach the manager of the bank branch which was located on the university campus to suggest to him that he lend money to the poor people he had met in the village.

 The branch manager retorted, “You are crazy.
 It is impossible.
 How could we lend money to poor people?
 They are not creditworthy.
 They cannot offer collateral and such a tiny amount is not worth lending.”
 This unselfish-thinking man went to the people who matter in the banking section and they reiterated the same lines.
 Hence, he offered himself as a guarantor.
-The bankers warned him that poor people who received the money will never pay it back.
+The bankers warned him that poor people who received the money would never pay it back.

 But he decided to take a chance.
 As it turned out the poor people paid him every penny.
 He went back to the manager with the positive feedback, But he said, “Oh no they’re just fooling you.
 Soon they will take more money and never pay back”.
 The man gave the poor people more money and they paid him back.